 Some publications have used statements by ACOG (the American Council of Obstetrics and Gynaecology) that “home births are associated with an increased risk of perinatal death and neonatal seizures, and it's harder for necessary and life-saving medical interventions if needed”, these publications fail to reveal that ACOG is currently faced with the challenge of trying to reverse the fact that the US has the highest infant and maternal mortality rates in the developed world, and caesarean rates that far exceed what the World Health Organisations deems acceptable.
 ACOG does not differentiate between births that were planned and unplanned.

 Unplanned home births are very often ones that happen prematurely and yes, those are riskier, because there may be underlying issues precipitating the event.
-Planned home birth is however, a very different affair.
+Planned home birth is, however, a very different affair.

-Prior to my own home birth with my third child I, like most women, thought the idea of was wildly brave, bordering on bonkers.
-Having experienced the preparation that goes into one now though, I can say that in that I experienced care that surpassed anything I’d found in a mainstream setting with my previous pregnancies, with a private midwife who meticulously followed my physical and emotional health throughout, a doula and a backup obstetrician waiting should hospital transfer be required.
+Prior to my own home birth with my third child I, like most women, thought the idea was wildly brave, bordering on bonkers.
+Having experienced the preparation that goes into one now though, I can say that in that process I experienced care that surpassed anything I’d found in a mainstream setting with my previous pregnancies, with a private midwife who meticulously followed my physical and emotional health throughout, a doula and a backup obstetrician waiting should hospital transfer be required.

 While I unequivocally agree with anyone who says that home birth should not be taken lightly, neither should hospital birth.
 Any birth today should be an educated, informed and respected one.